Online Colleges in Kentucky

 Online learning provides a convenient and affordable way for students to pursue a degree while still maintaining their professional and personal commitments.

-In 2012 the NES reported that 19.7% of students in Kentucky were enrolled in fully online degree programs, and another 11.3% were enrolled in one or more online courses.
+In 2018 the NCES reported that 19.3% of students in Kentucky were enrolled in fully online degree programs, and another 24.9% were enrolled in one or more online courses.

 Those numbers have continued to rise, and today nearly all postsecondary schools in Kentucky offer online learning opportunities.
-Students are able to choose between hybrid programs, which involve both online and on-campus learning, and fully online programs, and can pursue certifications, undergraduate or graduate degrees.
+Students are able to choose between fully online programs, and hybrid programs, which involve both online and on-campus learning.
+And they can pursue certifications, undergraduate or graduate degrees.
 They may enroll through large, well-known schools such as the University of Kentucky and Kentucky State University, or through small, private institutions like Brescia University and Lindsay Wilson College.

-Likewise, Kentucky Community and Technical College System (KCTCS) is a statewide system of 14 community colleges and 15 technical institutes.
+Students interested in community or technical college can utilize the Kentucky Community and Technical College System (KCTCS), a statewide system of 14 community colleges and 15 technical institutes.
 KCTCS offers more than 700 credential options and is the state’s largest provider of workforce training and online education.

 Scholarships and Financial Aid in Kentucky